NeroReflex/vulkan-framework/README.md

 All that is needed is to specify the memory allocator algorithm and what type of memory heap should it manage, but writing a memory allocator is a daunting task, so the framework will come equipped with a few default implementations!

+As for Sparse memory binding that is planned to be supported in a future release.

+## Raytracing
+In spite of aiming to basic vulkan 1.0 compatibility, for this framework extensions *VK_KHR_ray_tracing_pipeline* and *VK_KHR_ray_query* are first-class citizens and support for ray-tracing pipeline is a focal point.